jorenvh/laravel-share/README.md

 php artisan vendor:publish --provider="Jorenvh\Share\Providers\ShareServiceProvider"
 ```

+> You might need to republish the config file when updating to a newer version of Laravel Share

 This will publish the ```laravel-share.php``` config file to your config folder, ```share.js``` in ```public/js/``` and ```laravel-share.php``` in your ```resources/lang/vendor/en/``` folder.

 ### Fontawesome